 Students previously interning in this role have reported they’re more familiar with and have a greater understanding of the following:

 Notes to applicants:

-Applicants must include two references in the provided fields.
+Applicants should include names and contact information of two references in the provided fields.